meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 apps can use them and build on them in a uniform way.
 The APIs enable three key functionalities:
-(1) wallets can serve a portfolio view with transaction history, (2) wallets can initiate free-of-payment transfers, (3) apps can orchestrate atomic delivery-vs-payment transfers as part settlement workflows.
+(1) wallets can serve a portfolio view with transaction history, (2) investors can use wallets to initiate free-of-payment and delivery-vs-payment (DVP) transfers, (3) apps can execute atomic DVP transfers as part settlement workflows.
 The APIs are designed with the needs of tokenized real world assets in mind.
 In particular, they ensure privacy for investor data and provide fine-grained control over transfer workflows to registries, investors, and apps.
-Canton Coin implements all APIs and thus complies with the Canton Network token standard.
+Canton Coin implements all APIs and complies with the Canton Network token standard except for [two limitations](#canton-coin-implementation) that are expected to be removed in the future.

 ## Copyright